Introducing EU Data Hosting to power your CX programs globally, without any friction. Learn more ➝

 Apart from the methods to share surveys with your product users, let’s explore some other methods to collect useful Product Feedback data.

-1. Product Website Survey
+1. Website Survey

-When you’re looking to collect feedback, the focus should be on making feedback-sharing as easy for users as possible.
+When you’re looking to collect product feedback, the focus should be on making feedback-sharing as easy for users as possible.
 And when we talk about product feedback, it doesn’t only mean feedback on the product features and usability; you may need to understand:

 • What path do users take to land on the product download or subscription page